-Today would’ve been the 72nd birthday of Duane Allman.
+Today would have been the 73rd birthday of Duane Allman.
 With only 24 years of life, Duane Allman contributed a legacy beyond just co-founding the Allman Brothers Band.
-A true pioneer of slide guitar, and an avid session musician for many (including Aretha Franklin, Wilson Pickett, Otis Rush, Eric Clapton, and countless others), Duane was taken too soon in a motorcycle accident forty-seven years ago.
+A true pioneer of slide guitar, and an avid session musician for many (including Aretha Franklin, Wilson Pickett, Otis Rush, Eric Clapton, and countless others), Duane was taken too soon in a motorcycle accident nearly fifty years ago.

 From Muscle Shoals to Capricorn Records, the southern-rock, guitar-god brought his feels to the R&B scene on recordings like Wilson Pickett’s version of ‘Hey Jude’, Boz Scaggs’ ‘Loan Me A Dime’, and, most-notably, lays down the illustrious final solo in Derek and The Dominos ‘Layla’.
 No one played guitar like Skydog did.